rsm-gh/akbl/README.md

 The software has been developed with the contributions of many GNU/Linux users and hackers, it does not belong to any corporation and it shouldn't be confused with a formal projet !

-Alienware-KBL is based on [pyAlienFX](https://github.com/Xqua/pyAlienFX) 1.02, which had a strong influence from AlienFX Lite.
-These are the main credits and contributors:

 **Alienware-KBL**

 * Rafael Senties Martinelli